 If you already live in France, having a bank account is virtually essential, so this probably doesn’t apply to you.
 If you’re moving to France, whether it’s for a few months or several years, you will almost certainly need a French bank account.
 Most international card payments are subject to hefty fees and if you transfer your own currency into euros you’re often landed with a poor exchange rate.
 A basic French bank account, on the other hand, should allow you to (a) be paid by an employer, (b) deposit and withdraw money from ATMs, (c) make transactions in-store and online, (d) send and receive payments via telephone or internet banking.

-There are 8 major « high-street » banking organisations in France:
+There are 8 major «high-street» banks in France:

 - BNP Paribas

 - Caisse d’Épargne